MicroEJ/docs/VEEWear/Android/createProject.rst

                microejConflictResolut0ionRulesEnabled = false
             }

       where the property ``applicationMainClass`` is set to the Full Qualified Name of the main class of the application.
+      This class defines a ``main()`` method and is the entry point of the application.

       .. note::
          The MicroEJ Gradle plugin comes with additional conflict resolution rules compared to Gradle's default behavior.